DegDiT: Controllable Audio Generation with Dynamic Event Graph Guided Diffusion Transformer: Conclusion and future work

 \section{Conclusion and future work}

-In this paper, we propose DegDiT, a dynamic event graph guided diffusion transformer framework for controllable text-to-audio generation.
-By encoding multi-event prompts as structured event graphs and modeling both semantic and temporal relationships, DegDiT enables fine-grained control over generated audio content.
+In conclusion, we propose DegDiT, a dynamic event graph guided diffusion transformer framework for controllable text-to-audio generation.
+By encoding multi-event prompts as structured event graphs and modeling their temporal relationships, DegDiT enables fine-grained control over generated audio content.
 The introduction of a quality-balanced data selection pipeline and consensus preference optimization further enhances data diversity and multi-reward alignment.
-Experimental results on several benchmarks demonstrate that DegDiT achieves state-of-the-art performance in terms of flexibility, temporal precision, and usability, establishing a new paradigm for controllable audio synthesis.
+Experimental results on several benchmarks demonstrate that DegDiT achieves state-of-the-art performance in terms of temporal precision and usability.

-Despite its strong performance, DegDiT occasionally generates redundant audio segments when faced with scenarios involving rare or uncommon events.
-This issue is likely attributable to the lack of event categories within the training dataset.
+Despite its strong performance, DegDiT occasionally generates redundant audio segments when faced with scenarios involving the minority event classes \cite{chen2023area}.
+To understand the causes, we conducted an analysis based on Stable Flow \cite{avrahami2025stable}.
+It reveals that while generating these minority events, attention leakage occurs in later steps and deeper transformer layers, leading to redundant output.
 Due to this, our future work will focus on constructing a large-scale dataset with precise timestamp annotations covering a diverse array of events.
 We anticipate that such a dataset will not only enhance the performance of controllable text-to-audio generation, especially for rare events, but also facilitate more robust and reliable audio synthesis across a broader range of real-world scenarios.